racerpeter/changestream/README.md

 ### ScalaStyle

 Changestream uses ScalaStyle for code linting--it is not automatic.
-Before submitting a PR, please take a look at the ScalaStyle output at the top of `sbt test` and correct any issues you find.
+Before submitting a PR, please take a look at the output of the `sbt scalastyle` command and correct any issues you find.

 ## License